Last Updated on November 14, 2023 by Maryam Siddiqui

 Porto rental prices rise every year

-We’re quite sure you’d be aware of the increasing rent prices all over the world; global inflation has touched almost every corner.
-Similar is the case with Portugal too, along with the increase in price as a result of its popularity.
+We’re quite sure you are aware of the increasing rent prices all over the world; global inflation has touched almost every corner.
+Similar is the case with Portugal too, along with the price increase due to its popularity.

 Although the price differences over the years aren’t as dramatic as they’ve been in Lisbon or the Algarve, there’s a definite change.
 Before you start finding a rental in Porto, keep in mind the average prices of an 86m2 apartment in the city and around it.

 Although some of these rental prices are slightly higher than the national average, it’s still a fraction of what our expats used to pay back home.
-For example, according to Numbeo, rent in Portugal is almost 56.5% lower than in the United States and 32.13% lower than in the United Kingdom.
+For example, according to Numbeo, rent in the United States is 125.9% higher than in Portugal.
+And rent in the United Kindom is 38.8% higher than in Portugal.

-Prices are taken from Idealista (as of September 2022).
+Prices are taken from Numbeo (as of November 2023).

 Is it worth renting a house or apartment in Porto?